adaskin/adaskin.github.io/docs/_posts/2024-05-08-green-threads-goroutine-coroutine.md

 On the other hand, we create threads for a process by limiting this operation only to  **stack**: That means we are kind of dividing the process's stack into multiple segments where we have separate `stack pointers` and `program counters` to run more than one function frame at the same time.
 Therefore, they are kind of lightweight processes because only their stack frames are different.

 ## Green Threads and Goroutines
-In the above multithread scenario, each thread we create in our program indicates an underlying kernel side thread (a lightweight process).
+In the above multithread scenario, each thread we create in our program indicates an underlying kernel side thread (or a lightweight process).
 That means we have one-to-one mapping from each software thread to a kernel side thread.

 `Green threads` are those software threads that do not necessarily have one-to-one mapping.
 That means we have a few kernel threads: Let's say $nk$.
 And we have a few software (user side) threads: Let's say $nu$.
 The basic property is that we generally have $nu \geq nk$.
 This means we have to have a thread scheduler that schedules these software threads to the kernel threads in user space.
-The scheduler is generally defined in the runtime scheduler of the programming languages.
+The scheduler is generally defined in the runtime library or virtual machine of the programming languages.
-We call these software threads as `green threads`.
+We call these software threads as `green threads` or `fibers`.
-Since multiple green threads can run in the same stack frame allocated for the kernel side thread, green threads are generally "stackless" and the regular threads which have one-to-one mapping are "stackful" threads in this context.

 `Goroutines` are the green threads that are implemented for `Go` programming language.

 ## Coroutines
 Coroutines are somehow related to the definitions we have above.
 It is a programming design pattern where we indicate parts a program can be suspended and execution can be started concurrently (independently) with different data.
 This design pattern is used to do cooperative multitasking.
+They do not provide multithreading themselves.
+If they are scheduled to run on separate stack frames, they are called `stackful coroutines`.
+Stackful coroutines can be suspended and executed from the same point.
+If they are run inside the host frame, then they are called `stackles coroutines`.
+Green threads (fibers) can be considered running `stackful coroutines` since they describe tasks with a stack frame.

-Below is an example with Python generators:
+Below is an example of a couroutine with Python generators:
 ```python
 import string
 def generator_function():